euroscipy/euroscipy_proceedings/papers/01_preface/preface.rst

 track.
 The main track consisted of keynote talks, contributed talks, the very famous lightning talks, and last but not least the poster sessions.
 The first keynote was given by Steven G. Johnson, on *Crossing barriers with Julia, SciPy and Ipython*.
-The second keynote was delivered by Ben Nuttall, on the use of Python in Science Education.
+The second keynote was delivered by Ben Nuttall, on *Python Programming in Science Education*.
 Talks and posters presented new tools and research in various scientific fields (physics, bioinformatics, machine learning, applied mathematics, etc.).